ABOUT

 Associate of the Royal College of Music, London

-Berenice lectures in Performance Science, Dance Science, Performance Psychology, and Health & Wellbeing in the Performing Arts.
-Her research has been presented internationally at various academic conferences including ISPS (Warsaw, Montreal, Melbourne).
+Berenice holds a PhD in performance optimization and is a Chartered Psychologist.
+She lectures in Performance Science, Dance Science, Performance Psychology, and Health & Wellbeing in the Performing Arts, and has presented her research internationally at various academic conferences including ISPS.

 Education: